 Media and communication devices are getting old very fast, which makes us smile when we see feeble attempts to build the ultimate contraption.

-More on Rotobooth
+More on Rotobooth (dead link)

 More on the sharing the world with everyone except yourself in the next blog entry.